Dyson V11 vs V10 vs V8: Are they worth it?

 Does Dyson sell replacement batteries?

 If you have a Dyson product you can get their replacement batteries by placing an order through their website.
+If you need a battery from Dyson, visit this link and follow the instructions.

 Why is Dyson so expensive?